knetikmedia/knetikcloud-ruby-client/docs/UsersSubscriptionsApi.md

 inventory_id = 56 # Integer | The id of the user's inventory

-status = KnetikCloudClient::StringWrapper.new # StringWrapper | The new status for the subscription.
-Actual options may differ from the indicated set if the invoice status type data has been altered.
-Allowable values: ('current', 'canceled', 'stopped', 'payment_failed', 'suspended')
+status = KnetikCloudClient::SubscriptionStatusWrapper.new # SubscriptionStatusWrapper | The new status for the subscription

 begin